tasmota/docs/docs/devices/SP108E-LED-strip-controller.md

 SP108E (2nd Gen)

 New generation of the WS2812 controller.
 A modification of the hardware is also necessary.
-See [**here**](/devices/SP108E-HardwareMod2ndGen) for details.
+See page for SP108E-HardwareMod from above.

 ![sp108e 2nd gen](https://user-images.githubusercontent.com/6609851/105413393-53de5080-5c36-11eb-992f-1fd67ee9c34b.jpg)

+Working